ZeRiix/formgenie/README.md

 > - `errorMessage`: the error message from the zod schema validation (optional)

 > [!IMPORTANT]
-> For a component to be usable by `formgenie`, it must have at least the following properties:
+> For a component to be usable by `formgenie-react`, it must have at least the following properties:
 >   - `onChange`: a function that takes the input value as a parameter
 >   - `value`: the value of the input
 >   - `errorMessage`: the error message from the zod schema validation (optional)